yavorhr/Pathfinder/README.md

 ---

 ## 📖 About the Project
-Pathfinder is a full-stack application that allows users to **create, share, and explore travel routes** with detailed metadata.
+Pathfinder is a MVC full-stack application that allows users to **create, share, and explore travel routes** with detailed metadata.

-It includes a personalized profile system, social features like comments, and an **Admin Panel** for advanced user and content management.
+The application is fully responsive — optimized for desktop, tablet, and smartphones.
+It leverages **JavaScript (Fetch API)** to handle many actions dynamically without page reloads,
+providing a smoother, SPA-like user experience on top of the MVC architecture.

-> ⚡ Built with **Java + Spring Boot**, **Thymeleaf**, and modern web integrations (Cloudinary, Weather API, Chart.js).
+> ⚡ Built with **Java + Spring Boot (MVC)** for the backend, and **Thymeleaf, JavaScript, HTML5, and CSS3** for the frontend visualizations.

 ---